damiancipolat/handle_money_in_js/README.md

 - Minor / Less equal
 - Greater / Greater equal.

-In this link you can see an implementation made by me in vanilla JS of this..
+In this link you can see an implementation made by me in vanilla JS of this.
 .
 .
 .